-The Annals of Petronius Jablonski: An Odyssey of Historic Proportions and Priceless Treasure of Philosophy unveils the paradigm-shattering contributions of Petronius’ Shovel, Petronius’ Blender, Schadenfreude Before-the-Fact, and Petronius’ Garage.
-They take their rightful place in the philosophical pantheon beside Occam’s Razor, Plato’s Cave, Aristotle’s Golden Mean, Heraclitus’ Stream, and Russel’s Teapot.
+The Annals of Petronius Jablonski unveils the paradigm-shattering contributions of Petronius’ Shovel©, Petronius’ Blender©, Schadenfreude Before-the-Fact©, Quietude©, and Petronius’ Garage©.
+They take their rightful place in the pantheon above Occam’s dull Razor, Plato’s much-ballyhooed Cave, Aristotle’s overrated Golden Mean, and Russel’s leaky Teapot.
+(Also includes a blistering critique of the Phoenix legend).

 “[R]eads like a surreal existentialist crisis, a stream-of-consciousness narrative that employs secrets and intrigue as a driving, page-turning force.”
 Publishers Weekly